perrin-isir/xpag/README.md

 The [gym_vec_env()](https://github.com/perrin-isir/xpag/blob/main/xpag/wrappers/gym_vec_env.py) and
 [brax_vec_env()](https://github.com/perrin-isir/xpag/blob/main/xpag/wrappers/brax_vec_env.py) functions (see [tutorials](https://github.com/perrin-isir/xpag-tutorials))
-call wrappers that automatically add the `reset_done()` function to Gym and Brax environments, and make the wrapped environments fit the *xpag* API. `reset()` must be called once for the initial reset, and after that only `reset_done()` should be used.
+call wrappers that automatically add the `reset_done()` function to Gym and Brax environments, and make the wrapped environments fit the *xpag* API. `reset()` must be called once for the initial reset, and afterwards only `reset_done()` should be used.
 Auto-resets (automatic resets after terminal transitions) are not allowed in *xpag*.
 The main reason to prefer `reset_done()` to auto-resets is that with auto-resets, terminal transitions must be special and contain additional information.
 With `reset_done()`, this is no longer necessary.
 Furthermore,